 Accomplishment Date Completed The Portal Upgrade project was completed for all environments.
-This system upgrade enhances the human resources Employee Self Service/Manager Self Service (ESS/MSS) services by improving performance, and transports the system to a more current, stable and supportable software platform.
-Dec 2012 Phoenix HR/Payroll Courts: The 2012 annual payroll tax process was successfully completed with the distribution of 3,668 Wage and Tax Statements (W-2s) to the employees of eight Superior Courts: Alpine, Lake, Riverside, Sacramento, San Bernardino, Santa Cruz, Siskiyou, and Stanislaus.
-Jan 2013 The annual 1099's for all 58 court vendor and juror payments over \$600, including interest payments of \$10 or more, were compiled, printed, and distributed prior to the IRS deadline of January 31st.
+This system upgrade enhances the human resources Employee Self Service/Manager Self Service (ESS/MSS) services by improving performance, and transports the system to a more current, stable, and supportable software platform.
+Dec 2012 Phoenix HR/Payroll Courts: The 2012 annual payroll tax process was successfully completed with the distribution of 3,668 Wage and Tax Statements (W-2s) to the employees of eight superior courts: Alpine, Lake, Riverside, Sacramento, San Bernardino, Santa Cruz, Siskiyou, and Stanislaus.
+Jan 2013 The annual 1099's for all 58 court vendor and juror payments over \$600, including interest payments of \$10 or more, were compiled, printed, and distributed prior to the IRS deadline of January 31.
 In total, 5,163 1099-MISC forms and 260 1099-INT forms were distributed to court payees.
-The 1099 process included year-end Phoenix System updates and customization that successfully combined different payment types and uploaded juror data into IRS required forms and files.
+The 1099 process included year-end Phoenix System updates and customization that successfully combined different payment types and uploaded juror data into IRS-required forms and files.
 Jan 2013 Migration of 35+ Phoenix System Interfaces to Axway FTP Services: Efforts to migrate all current Phoenix System interfaces to an upgraded file transfer service for all participating courts and vendor providers was completed in January.
 Jan 2013 The Portal Upgrade Project: This project is underway for all environments.
 This system upgrade enhances the human resources Employee Self Service/Manager Self Service (ESS/MSS) services by improving performance and transports the system to a more current, stable, and supportable software platform.
-Feb 2013 Three new Riverside Superior Court interfaces: The technical development effort for the new Riverside Superior Court interfaces is complete.
+Feb 2013 Three new Superior Court of Riverside County interfaces: The technical development effort for the new Riverside superior court interfaces is complete.
 The project is expected to wrap up at the end of March once the court completes necessary file modifications.
-Mar 2013 The Phoenix HR System was deployed to the Alpine Superior Court with the first payroll processed on June 14, 2013.
+Mar 2013 The Phoenix HR System was deployed to the Superior Court of Alpine County with the first payroll processed on June 14, 2013.
 Alpine is the 8th court to implement the system.
-Jun 2013 The Trial Court Administrative Services Office began working with Yuba Superior Court on automating their HR and payroll services using the Phoenix System with an anticipated launch date of April 2014.
-Oct 2013 The planning and development of the inclusion of four new vendors participating in the Stanislaus Superior Court's open enrollment cycle was completed.
+June 2013 The Trial Court Administrative Services Office began working with the Superior Court of Yuba County on automating their HR and payroll services using the Phoenix System with an anticipated launch date of April 2014.
+Oct 2013 The planning and development of the inclusion of four new vendors participating in the Superior Court of Stanislaus County's open enrollment cycle was completed.
 The deployment of these new system interfaces was scheduled for October 2013.
-Oct 2013 The Phoenix HR System was successfully implemented in the Yuba Superior Court in April 2014 making it the ninth court to utilize the AOC's human resources management system for their payroll needs.
-Their first payroll was processed in May 2014 and the transition from their county's system was seamless.
-Apr 2014 The Phoenix deployment team began work on the implementation of the Phoenix payroll system in Lassen Superior Court in May 2014 and anticipates completion in May 2014
+Oct 2013 The Phoenix HR System was successfully implemented in the Superior Court of Yuba County in April 2014, making it the ninth court to utilize the AOC's human resources management system for their payroll needs.
+Their first payroll was processed in May 2014, and the transition from their county's system was seamless.
+Apr 2014